NETHeader/tinymediamanager-scraper-aebn/README.md

 # scraper-aebn

-A tinyMediaManager plugin to scrape data from AEBN
+A tinyMediaManager (http://www.tinymediamanager.org) plugin to scrape data from AEBN.